I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 What possesses parents to saddle their offspring with bizarre names?
 Do they think it’s character-building to call a child Axelgrease or Tyrannosaurus Rex?
 It just opens them up for ridicule at an early age and that can leave psychological scars.

 Psychology professor Dr. Jean Twenge investigated the phenomenon of peculiar names and found parents saying things like “Different is good” or “I want him to stand out.”

 Some folk go through life constantly having to explain that their name is spelled Khrystopher, Tiphaniee, Mykel, or Jessieighkah.

-If you want to fill in a boring, wet Sunday afternoon you can drill down through America’s Social Security Administration’s database.
-There you will find the name of every person who has a social security card.
-But fortunately, you don’t have to do that; there are people with the time and inclination who have completed the task for you.
+If you wanted to fill a boring Sunday afternoon searching for strange names, you might drill down through America’s Social Security Administration’s database, where you would find the name of every person who's had a social security card.
+Fortunately, you don’t have to do that; there are people with the time and inclination who have completed the task for you.

 Celebrity Naming Choices

 The world of the rich and famous is peppered with couples who bestow outlandish monikers on their offspring.